acabrerafondeur/Engraved-Theme-Mode/README.md

 # Gross and Net Pay Calculator

 The Gross and Net Pay Calculator is a simple web-based application that calculates the gross and net pay for an employee based on their salary and tax rate.
+I made this project when I was in College in one of my programming classes.

 ## Features